AllianceCMS/AllianceCMS/axis/docs/Not-Your-Typical-CMS.md

 **Case 4:**

-* [AllianceCMS.com](http://www.alliancecms.com) is going to allow Plugin and Theme developers to create their own Venue to host their creations, offer support, and keep the community informed of their work.
+* [AllianceCMS.com](http://www.alliancecms.com) is going to allow Module and Theme developers to create their own Venue to host their creations, offer support, and keep the community informed of their work.
 We have also been throwing around the idea of allowing multiple Venue 'Types'.
-This will allow members of the site to create 'Topic/Special Interest' Venues along with Plugin/Theme Venues.
+This will allow members of the site to create 'Topic/Special Interest' Venues along with Module/Theme Venues.
 Maybe a group of developers would like to collaborate and make the next killer Forum System.
 And maybe another group of members want to start a Venue that focuses on mentoring new members of the community.

 As you can see, the main focus is on building and expanding communities.
 But now you can also see that there are limitless possibilities as to why or how you can use AllianceCMS!